Conversations & Connections: Practical Advice on Writing

 The Offing publishes work that challenges, experiments, provokes — work that pushes literary and artistic forms and conventions.

-Stanchion is an inclusive space, a paying publication and press with no fees, and is a safe home for diverse voices from around the globe. (partner press incentive: Issue 13 and the first Stanchion book, The Woman's Part, PLUS a bookmark and stickers).
+Stanchion is an inclusive space, a paying publication and press with no fees, and is a safe home for diverse voices from around the globe. (partner press incentive: issues 16 and 17, plus two bookmarks).

 American University’s MFA in Creative Writing Program is our host for the conference.